SaleemLab/LEDStimulation/docs/3-calibration/calibration-guide.md

 Precise visual neuroscience and psychophysics require quantitative radiometric and photometric calibration.
 This guide covers the procedure for measuring absolute power, determining baseline operating points, and linearizing stimulus output.

+!!! note "Work in Progress"
+    This documentation section is currently a work in progress.

 ---

 ## Calibration Workflow